justinwilaby/spellchecker-wasm/README.md

-# An Extremely Fast Spellchecker in WebAssembly
+# Spellchecker + WebAssembly

 [![Build Status](https://travis-ci.org/justinwilaby/spellchecker-wasm.svg?branch=master)](https://travis-ci.org/justinwilaby/spellchecker-wasm)
 [![Coverage Status](https://coveralls.io/repos/github/justinwilaby/spellchecker-wasm/badge.svg?branch=master)](https://coveralls.io/github/justinwilaby/spellchecker-wasm?branch=master)

+* **Fast** - Based on [SymSpell](https://github.com/wolfgarbe/symspell) v6.5 with bigram support.
+* **Plug and play** - out of the box (batteries included).

 *When you absolutely, positively have to have the fastest spellchecker in the room, accept no substitutes.*

+Spellcheck-wasm is an extremely fast spellchecker for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) complete with tooling for leveraging Worker threads to guarantee lightning fast processing of a single word or very large documents *without* the use of native Node plugins.
 Sub-millisecond benchmarks bring **near native speeds** to spellchecking in Node.
-Plug and play out of the box (batteries included).

-Spellcheck-wasm is an extremely fast spellchecker for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) complete with tooling for leveraging Worker threads to guarantee lightning fast processing of a single word or very large documents *without* the use of native Node plugins.

-This tool is a better alternative to the current Electron solution for providing spell checking.
-Free yourself of node-gyp and electron-rebuild!

 Spellcheck-wasm uses a zero dependency [Rust](https://www.rust-lang.org/en-US/) port of the extremely popular [SymSpell](https://github.com/wolfgarbe/symspell) engine with several optimizations for WebAssembly which allows it to outperform the original and many of the current ports.

+✓ Electron

+✓ Node

+✓ CLI

+✓ Workers

 ## Installation
 ```bash
 npm i -s spellchecker-wasm
 ```
-## as an interactive CLI
+## As an interactive CLI
 ```bash
 npm i -g spellchecker-wasm
 ```
-The use `spellcheck`
+Then use `spellcheck` to enter interactive mode

 ## Usage in Electron
 ```js